Thinking of solo travel but not sure where to start? START HERE!

 There are plenty of good reasons why:

-Along with the many good reasons to hitchhike, there are also plenty of reasons why we should not hitchhike.
+Along with the many good reasons to hitchhike, there are even more reasons why we should NOT hitchhike.

 We mostly hear about grisly murders and kidnappings, and they do of course happen.
 But many women hitchhike relatively safely - and some swear by it.